splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - No
     - No

+  * - The following functionality in the APM API.
+       - The APM Reporting resource
+       - The following methods for the APM Visibility Filters resource.
+See :ref:`sensitive-data-controls` for more information.
+         - PUT
+         - POST
+         - DELETE
+    - Yes
+    - No
+    - No
+    - No

+  * - The GET method for the APM Visibility Filters resource.
+See :ref:`sensitive-data-controls` for more information.
+    - Yes
+    - No
+    - No
+    - No

   * - View the following APM-related pages in the Observability Cloud Settings.
 Functionality in the API is similarly restricted by capability.
        - APM MetricSets
        - Business Workflow